Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 Juni 2026 21.25.23 UTC
+- WIB: Sabtu, 20 Juni 2026 23.42.27 UTC
-- WITA: Sabtu, 20 Juni 2026 22.25.23 UTC
+- WITA: Minggu, 21 Juni 2026 00.42.27 UTC
-- WIT: Sabtu, 20 Juni 2026 23.25.23 UTC
+- WIT: Minggu, 21 Juni 2026 01.42.27 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: funny
+Kategori: technology